Our aim in the Artist Series at St. Paul’s is to present concerts of the highest quality, reflecting the beauty of our great Creator in artistry.

 December 17 | 12:05 pm

-Dr. Erika Shafer is the Associate Professor of Trumpet and Assistant Director of Bands at the University of Tennessee in Chattanooga.
+Dr. Erika Schafer is Professor of Trumpet at the University of Tennessee in Chattanooga.